ALL SCHOOL – Grades PK4 – Twelfth Grade

 - Private and licensed extended childcare service on campus is available after school hours using school facilities, thus eliminating the need for transportation to other facilities for working parents.

 - Achievement tests administered annually as a means of assessing the school program, as well as student progress, produce mean class scores consistently ranking above the ninetieth percentile.

 - 100% of our graduates have enjoyed college acceptance to the finest colleges and universities in the country.

-- For the past five years, graduating classes have averaged more than $5.3 million in merit-based scholarships and an average composite score of 27.0 on the ACT (21.0 national).
+- For the past seven years, graduating classes have averaged a composite score of 27.0 on the ACT (21.0 national).

 - All students complete a minimum of three high school years of foreign language taught by qualified and experienced instructors.